FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/01GettingStarted/Enable-compute-API.md

 ---
 title: "Task 1 - Compute Engine API "
-menuTitle: "Enable API"
+menuTitle: "Enable APIs"
 weight: 5
 ---

-## Task 2 Enable Compute Engine API
+## Task 2 Enable Compute Engine APIs

 Using the link from the email, login to the GCP console using your Fortinet AD Credentials.